abhinav0204/Databricks-Medallion-Architecture-Project/README.md

 ## Usage Instructions
 To use the scripts, import them into a Databricks notebook environment and run them according to the desired data processing needs.

-## Contribution
-Feel free to contribute to the project by submitting a pull request or raising an issue.